 Finding the edges of the garden is the first step, and the next one should be locating the entrance and pathways.
 There are many rose gardens that were quite extensive, so there could be more than a few entrances.
 Locating these paths is important to help know where to cut when it is time for trimming.
 Cutting rose plants back does not hurt them, and it helps them grow once the warm season begins.
 The trimming could be a major effort, but it will be worthwhile once the plants begin to bloom.

 Many older gardens used field stones to denote the paths through the plants, but they may have become cracked or worn.
 Unsteady footing while walking through the garden could be extremely hazardous, so creating new paths is a good idea during the restoration phase.
-For those who want an artistic touch of their own, using dried aggregates in resin from Pennine Aggregates is a good solution.
+For those who want an artistic touch of their own, using dried aggregates or resin bound aggregates from Pennine Aggregates is a good solution.
 The paths will last for many years into the future, and the many colours available can be used to create colourful paths with mosaic designs.
 The designs can be enjoyed all year long by those unwilling to give up their daily walk through the garden when the plants are dormant.

 Restoring a formerly abandoned mansion is a wonderful way to bring the past to life, and even the grounds can contribute to the feeling of harmony between the past and present.
 For those who find they have purchased a home with a rose garden, the warm weather will bring a bounty of beauty that can spill over into the house as they cut a few blooms for each room daily.
 Those who prefer to enjoy the outdoors can spend some pleasant afternoons enjoying the new pathways through their tamed plants as they take the time to commune with nature in their new back yard.